Saeed Izadi: Sanctions

 Izadi was sanctioned in 2019 by the U.S. Department of the Treasury under Executive Order 13224, which targets terrorists and those providing support to terrorism or acts of terrorism.
 The designation identified Izadi as a key official within the Quds Force’s “Palestine Branch”, responsible for coordinating the IRGC's support to militant groups, particularly Hamas and Palestinian Islamic Jihad (PIJ).
 The U.S. Treasury accused him of directing financial transfers, arms shipments, and paramilitary training to these organizations, thereby playing a central role in Iran’s regional strategy to undermine Israeli and Western interests through proxy forces.

 The United Kingdom also sanctioned Izadi, citing his instrumental involvement in Iranian efforts to fund and operationally support Palestinian armed factions.
 Both sets of sanctions entailed asset freezes and prohibitions on transactions with financial institutions under U.S. or U.K. jurisdiction, marking Izadi as a key facilitator of Iran’s proxy militant activities.

 International authority

 Izadi was sanctioned by both the United States and the United Kingdom for his central coordination and funding of militant operations involving Hamas and Palestinian Islamic Jihad (e.g., under U.S. Executive Order 13224).

 Assassination

 On 21 June 2025, Israel's Defense Minister Israel Katz confirmed that an Israeli airstrike targeted a residential apartment in Qom, killing Izadi.
 Katz described the operation that killed him as a significant success for Israel's intelligence services and air force.
 Behnam Shahriyari, the mastermind behind the supply of arms to Hamas, Hezbollah and the Houthis, was killed in the same attack.

 Iran confirmed his death on 26 June 2025.
-His funeral was held on 28 June along with those of all the top commanders and nuclear scientists killed during the Iran–Israel war.
+His funeral was held on 28 June along with those of all the top commanders and nuclear scientists killed during the Twelve-Day War.